Armenian Studies at Columbia

 Film Screening

-On Saturday, February 24th from 12 to 2 PM, the Armenian Society will be hosting a screening of several documentary shorts by Armenian filmmakers in collaboration with the Hamilton Lugar School of Glob
+On Saturday, February 24th from 12 to 2 PM, the Armenian Society will be hosting a screening of several documentary shorts by Armenian filmmakers in collaboration with the Hamilton Lugar School of Global and International Studies at Indiana University and the Un/Filmed documentary school.

 The films are the product of a weeklong workshop that took place at the end of September in Yerevan, one week after Azerbaijan took control of Nagorno-Karabakh (Artsakh).
 During the workshop, the participants developed, filmed and edited short 5 – 10 minute documentaries on topics such as post-Soviet transformation, relations of the former Soviet republics with Russia, and recent developments in Nagorno-Karabakh.